moqm25/CS341/Project 1/readme.md

 **01B - inputs.txt** > This contains the inputs tested for this assignment

-**02 - DFA for L.docx** > This contains the DFA for the language L developed in this program
+**02 - DFA for L.pdf** > This contains the DFA for the language L developed in this program

 **03 - 5 Tuple Specification for DFA.pdf** > This contains the 5 Tuple specification for the DFA